-For some companies, outsourcing their IT can be more expensive than hosting the solution in-house.
 If your business is using outdated equipment, dozens of firewalls, differing software, etc. a reliable IT services provider will require you to upgrade and purchase new hardware and software to meet their service standards.

 A provider cannot effectively manage 25 different firewalls and deliver the service levels promised.
 At the start, a makeover of this caliber can be costly as your business will be required to invest in new technology and equipment.
 However, the long-term benefits the transition facilitates can boost the productivity and efficiency of your organization, paving the way for future growth and success.

 Outsourcing your IT doesn’t guarantee your business will receive adequate service levels and results.
 There are thousands of IT service providers in the marketplace and many of them may be unable to serve your business effectively.

 Before signing a contract, make sure the IT provider’s service level agreement (SLA) establishes a clear response and resolution time that they’re required to maintain throughout the duration of their contract with your business.
 Ensure you not only understand the contract before you sign, but ask the provider’s current and former clients about their experience.
 Essentially, do your research, and be sure you understand what services you are receiving and how/when they will be delivered.

 Your IT guy isn’t across the hall (remote support)

 Businesses are often reluctant to switch from an in-house solution because they’re accustomed to having their IT person right down the hall.
 However, the comfort of an on-site IT person can be misleading.
 Although it may be more convenient to use an in-house solution, it’s not always more effective.